Telemachus and the Nymphs of Calypso

-Telemachus and the Nymphs of Calypso is a 1782 oil painting by Angelica Kauffman.
-It is in the collection of the Metropolitan Museum of Art.
+Telemachus and the Nymphs of Calypso is an oil painting by the Swiss artist Angelica Kauffman, from 1782.
+It is in the collection of the Metropolitan Museum of Art, in New York.

 Early history and creation

 This painting and The Sorrow of Telemachus were painted for Monsignor Onorato Caetani (1742-1797).
 They show scenes from the French novel The Adventures of Telemachus published by François Fénelon in 1699, and based on the story of Telemachus, son of Odysseus.